Skip to main content

 • access to your Axeptio project;

-• the permissions required to edit the project configuration;
+• the necessary rights to modify project configuration;

-• access to the DNS zone of the domain you want to validate, through your hosting provider, registrar, or DNS management tool;
+• access to the DNS zone of the domain to be validated, via your hosting provider, registrar, or DNS management tool;

-• identified the main domain of your website.
+• identified the primary domain of your website.

 Example: